St. John Brebeuf Regional Secondary: Athletic performance

 St. John Brebeuf fields teams in basketball, volleyball, golf, soccer, tennis, track and field, and cross country.

 In the 2008–2009 school year, the senior boys soccer team won the Single "A" Provincials that the school hosted.
 That year, the girls soccer team finished third in the Single "A" Provincials at Nakusp.

+The school also hosts The Big Bear Classic, an annual basketball tournament hosted for over twenty-three years each January that consists of teams throughout the Fraser Valley and Metro Vancouver regions.
+The well-attended tournament is part of the school's "spirit week" and usually also brings students from its elementary feeder schools to observe.